 Withdrawing from courses or resigning from the university does not relieve a student of the responsibility for unmet financial obligations to the university.
-Students enrolled in a deferred payment plan will be required to continue making payments
+Students enrolled in a payment plan will be required to continue making payments until the non-refundable portion of their account is paid in full.

-A student whose account becomes delinquent as a result of the failure to make deferred payment of attendance fees in accordance with the terms of his or her agreement may lose the privilege to defer fees in the future.
-In addition, the university reserves the right, under certain circumstances, to drop a student for non-payment
+A student whose account becomes delinquent as a result of the failure to make payments in accordance with the terms of his or her agreement may not be permitted to participate in a payment plan in the future.

-Student accounts not paid in full within 90 days after the end of the semester will be turned over to a collection agency and may be reported to the Credit Bureau.
+Students whose accounts are not paid in full within 90 days after the end of the semester will have their accounts turned over to a collection agency, may be reported to the Credit Bureau, and may be assessed a \$75 late payment fee.

 Students will be responsible for all costs associated with their debt and its collection, including attorney fees.